 3. Cats Can’t Really Climb Down Trees

-There are, in fact, only two known species of cats that can easily climb down trees head first–the margay and the clouded leopard.
+There are, in fact, only two known species of felines that can easily climb down trees head first — the margay and the clouded leopard.
 They have the ankle flexibility necessary to pull off that trick.

 5. Cat Videos Existed In 1894

 Do you know a curious cat fact?
+What other feline trivia should we share?
 Tell us about it in the comments below in honor of National Trivia Day!